-Each student enrolled in the accredited AAS and FSBS program must complete the Embalming Clinical requirements.
-All AAS and FSBS program students are required to participate in a minimum of twelve (12) embalming cases under the supervision of an approved clinical preceptor.
+Each student enrolled in the accredited associate's program must complete the Embalming Clinical requirements.
+All associate's program students are required to participate in a minimum of twelve (12) embalming cases under the supervision of an approved clinical preceptor.
 The details of the clinical requirements are described below: